Working with Tables

 Trigger will use our table types to improve the developer experience as you interact with your store.

-Finally, you create your store with the types you have declared and export the table for use in your application.
+You create your store with the types you have declared.
 When creating the table, you pass an array of column names for your table that match the keys in your type:

 taskOwners: CreateTable<TaskOwner>(['ownerID', 'firstName', 'lastName']),